If our resources have blessed you, please consider making a tax-deductible donation to support our ministry work.

 Gen 15:16 But in the fourth generation they shall come hither again: for the iniquity of the Amorites is not yet full.

-The fullness of the iniquity of the Amorites is a reference to God’s judgment of the iniquity of an unbelieving group of people.
-This verse tells that God withheld judgment of the Amorites until their iniquity was full (complete).
-When the iniquity of the Amorites was full, then God sent Israel forth to take the land and enter into the promise He made to them.
+This verse tells that God withheld judgment on the Amorites until their iniquity was full (complete).
+When their iniquity was full, God sent Israel forth to take the land and enter into the promise He made to them.

 2 Th 2:7 For the mystery of iniquity does already work: only He who now letteth [restrains] will [restrains], until He be taken out of the way.

-This tells us that when believers are raptured, the Holy Spirit will be “taken out of the way.”
+This tells us that the Holy Spirit will be “taken out of the way when believers are raptured.”
 Why?
-Because the Holy Spirit indwells all who belong to Christ, and when He is gone, the Antichrist will not be restrained, and he will rise in power.
+Because the Holy Spirit indwells all who belong to Christ, and when He is gone, the Antichrist will not be restrained and will rise in power.

 In the context of Romans 11